-Honor Sara with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of Sara and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 Oddly enough, I have always wanted to natter on about my daily life, my quirky insights to things, my life as a mother, my sick sense of humor- but I just figured I never really had an interesting reason to do so- then BAM!
 My golden ticket- a cancer diagnosis in my fifth month of pregnancy.
 Yep.
 That should do it.
 Pretty damn interesting indeed.
 So here I am.
 I'm 35.
 A lethal combo of a dreamer and hard core realist.
 Married to my absolute best friend for only a year, I have two beautiful daughters who are the pearls from the oyster that was my first marriage, and my third daughter is due in March.
 She will end up being the little pearl of the oyster that is her mom's cancer.
 Boy, if you are a child of mine, you are almost a shoe in for your own novel.
 I hope they pay attention in English class.

 So.
 Deep breath.
 Get your number two pencils sharpened, and choose your answers wisely.
 Turn the page when you hear the chimes ring like this...
 Whatever.

 On the second day of November, 2012, I married my best friend.
 My daughters did too.
 I fact, our family married that day.
 The four of us.
 James took my girls under wing as if they had always been his.